t27/serialYuv/README.md

 	nn,nn,nn,nn,nn,nn,nn,nn,nn, ... ,nn,nn,nn,nn

 Where nn are 8 bit hex numbers.
-Also the dataa will appear in the textbox so double chec the format
+Also the data will appear in the textbox so double check the format

 Save File